 Not to be outdone by its natural surroundings, the city has recently revitalized its downtown into a fun and exuberant place to experience good food with good company.
 Whatever you’re looking for, you’ve got options.

 Fine dining?
 Alleia offers Italian food that easily compares to that of its homeland, and chef Daniel Lindley is a James Beard Semi-Finalist.
 Classic burger and beer?
 Tremont Tavern is an obvious winner.
 Economical?
 Taqueria Jalisco has authentic Mexican tacos, and you can bring your own Tecate.
 Hip and fun?
 Hi-Fi Clyde's has BBQ, ping pong tables, and shuffleboard tables.
 Modern and chill?
 Flying Squirrel has dynamic architecture, lounge seating, groovy tunes, and a long list of spirits, wine, and beer.
 A place that has options for everyone?
 Market South on Main Street is the new food hall that's landed in Chattanooga.
-Featuring three differing restaurants, a brewery, a coffee, cocktail, wine and vinyl shop as well as a chef incubator space that is currently inhabited by Lil Oso.
+Featuring three differing restaurants, a brewery, a coffee, cocktail, wine and vinyl shop as well as a chef incubator space that rotates frequently.
 There's no shortage of options here!

 So whether it’s a date night or a thousandth beer with your childhood best friend, there’s no shortage of choices.